LsAppunti/LsAppunti.github.io/README.md

 This app has been created to share notes.
-It's only available for the studendts of Liceo Scientifico Edoardo Amaldi, Bitetto(BA)
+It's only available for the students of Liceo Scientifico Edoardo Amaldi, Bitetto(BA)